uq-deal-breakers/breaking-phubbing/README.md

 ## Run the server

-Go to the server directory using
+Go to the server directory using the command

-`cd packages/server'
+`cd packages/server`

+Start the command using the command:

+`npm start`